Synthasmagoria/Synth-Engine-GMS2.3/README.md

 # Synth-Engine-GMS2.3

 The main branch holds version v120
-There is a brach for v110 in case you want to go back Pre 2.3 version (old assets and code, v097): https://github.com/Synthasmagoria/Synth-Engine-GMS2
+If you want the weapons system go to v120-weapons branch There is a brach for v110 in case you want to go back Pre 2.3 version (old assets and code, v097): https://github.com/Synthasmagoria/Synth-Engine-GMS2